bytebone/how2host/vaultwarden/README.md

 		- Click the Cogwheel next to the Hostname and paste the following into the textbox:
 			`proxy_set_header Upgrade $http_upgrade;`
 			`proxy_set_header Connection "upgrade";`
-	2. The second entry is also needed
+	2. The second entry disables webhooks on a subdirectory
 		- Location: `/notifications/hub/negotiate`
 		- Hostname: `vaultwarden-app`
 		- Port: `80` (or whatever port the app is running on in your case)